raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 ### Tested with external CDS service

 No development is complete without testing with a CDS service provider.
 Pick one from the [participants list](https://github.com/argonautproject/cds-hooks/wiki/Participants#cds-service-participants) and test away.
 When complete make sure to update the [testing matrix](https://github.com/argonautproject/cds-hooks/wiki/Readiness-and-Testing-Matrix).

-# Glossary
-***determine if this is appropriate here... hook decision